Hammerson strengthens hand in London mall battle

-LONDON British developer Hammerson strengthened its hand in the long-running battle with Australia's Westfield by buying a 25 percent stake in a shopping centre that Westfield wants to develop into its third major London mall.
+LONDON Developer Hammerson strengthened its hand in the long-running battle with Australia's Westfield by buying a 25 percent stake in a shopping centre that Westfield wants to develop into its third major London mall.

-Hammerson said on Monday it would pay Royal London Asset Management (RLAM) 65 million pounds for the fund manager's stake in the leasehold of the 42-year-old Whitgift Centre in Croydon, south London.
+Hammerson (HMSO.L) said on Monday it would pay Royal London Asset Management RLAM.L 65 million pounds for the fund manager's stake in the leasehold of the 42-year-old Whitgift Centre in Croydon, south London.

 "This announcement is not unexpected and does not change Westfield's commitment to regenerate Croydon," Westfield's Director of Development, John Burton, said.